enews/bus-lane-checker/README.md

 # bus-lane-checker
-check singapore bus lane timings at a glance
+check [singapore's bus lane timings](https://www.lta.gov.sg/content/ltagov/en/who_we_are/our_work/public_transport_system/bus/bus_priority_schemes.html) at a glance for a faster journey